mgbarsky/cs0445-demo-4.generics/README.md

-# cs0445-demo-4.generics
+# Demo for CS 445
-Demo code for Lecture 5: Java Generics
+## Demo code for Lecture 5: Java Generics